What is the difference between Gio and Gomobile?

 level drawing interface.
 Gomobile programs also don’t have any GUI packages available.

 gomobile bind exports a set of Go packages for convenient access from Java or

 Objective-C/Swift code.
 There is no counterpart in Gio, and could be used for

 interfacing with native code from Gio programs.

 The most important feature of Sourcehut is that email contributions are first class citizens.
-Email has many problems, but it is permissionless, ubuitous and decentralized.
-For example, people banned from Github and people from Iran can contribute patches, use the mailing list and file issues if they can send and recieve email.
+Email has many problems, but it is permissionless, ubiquitous and decentralized.
+For example, people banned from GitHub can contribute patches, use the mailing list and file issues if they can send and receive email.

 Second, Sourcehut encourages using Git in a more decentralized way.
 There is a canonical Gio repository, but contributors can work on their changes in ways that suit them.
 For example, local clones for smaller changes or pushing to a Git host of their choice for larger changes.
 The Sourcehut author wrote a blog post about how GitHub changed the meaning of forks and pull requests to be more self-serving and centralized.